 In the second exhibition space, the work Still-Life, Still (2023) displays three segments of cast iron pipes, evoking archaeological artifacts or skeletal remains.
-Matusz's engagement with industrial relics continues in the wall piece Nature Builds No Machine (Fragment Series) (2025), where she creates a new work from an existing one.
+Matusz's engagement with industrial relics continues in the wall piece Two Visions of Unity (and even in unity, two lovers oppose one, be it against the world or the world against them) (2025), where she creates a new work from an existing one.
 Both works echo her installation on the institution's back wall, where iron tubes are integrated into vitrine-like structures.
 The oversized artwork serves as a photographic negative of the back wall presentation, thereby revealing the permeability between institutional interior and exterior space.